 - Dental disease in dogs is common and much easier than behavioural therapy.

 - Nobody likes the thought of missing a painful problem with their pet.

 - Behavioural therapy for chewing can be a long process with no guarantee of success.

-Start with your local vet if you are worried about destructive chewing behaviour in your dog.
+Start with your local vet if you are worried about destructive chewing.
 Dr Christine is also available through this website or on 1300 838 336.